JasonGROSSO/Moonshot-project/documents/report/written-report.md

 #### Programming Language

-For the main programming language of this project, there was two options available: JavaScript and TypeScript; as these two languages that are used to build VS Code extensions, with TypeScript being recommended by VS Code.
+For the main programming language of this project, there were two options available: JavaScript and TypeScript; as these two languages are used to build VS Code extensions, with TypeScript being recommended by VS Code.
 Thus this project was programmed into TypeScript.

 #### Extension